jakesorce/react-webcam-capture/readme.md

-# react-multimedia-capture
+# react-webcam-capture
-react-multimedia capture is module for capturing multimedia from WebBrowser via React.
+react-webcam-capture is module for capturing multimedia from WebBrowser via React.
 It uses navigator.mediaDevices.getUserMedia and MediaRecorder API, so make sure that your browser supports.

 ## Features